jonthomasson/ai-code-review/README.md

-# GithubAiReview
+# CodeAiReview

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.

 ## Overview

-The **GithubAiReview** project integrates Firebase authentication for signing in with GitHub, retrieves repository and pull request data from the GitHub API, and sends pull request file changes to a .NET Core API for AI-driven code review suggestions.
+The **CodeAiReview** project integrates Firebase authentication for signing in with GitHub, retrieves repository and pull request data from the GitHub API, and sends pull request file changes to a .NET Core API for AI-driven code review suggestions.

 ## Prerequisites